Sociology

 Faculty

-Oluwakemi Balogun, assistant professor (gender, race and migration, African Studies).
+Oluwakemi Balogun, associate professor (gender, race and migration, African Studies).
 See Women's, Gender, and Sexuality Studies.

 Michael C. Dreiling, professor (political sociology, environmental sociology, social movements).
 BA, 1990, California, Irvine; MA, 1993, PhD, 1997, Michigan, Ann Arbor.
 (1996)